mchajdecki/Microsoft-Azure/README.md

 <img src="https://imgur.com/Rzlpw6V.png" height="80%" width="80%" alt="Disk Sanitization Steps"/>
 </p>
 <p>
 Navigate to <a href="https://azure.microsoft.com/en-us">Azure Website</a> and click Get Started With Azure.
+Once you click Get Started With Azure you will be prompted to select either (Try Azure For Free) or (Pay As You Go Option).
+Read over the account that's right for you and select it to continue.
 </p>
 <br />